cfengine/documentation/guide/special-topics/orchestration.markdown

 Companies that merge or acquire other companies, as well as companies that reorganize to outsource tasks are natural candidates for federated management.

-Promise theory predicts that a federated organization is naturallyservice oriented, with two main architectures:
+Promise theory predicts that a federated organization is naturally service oriented, with two main architectures:

 * The different parts of the collective bind together by promising each other